 - Just Eat Gilligan: Or rather, "Just Tase Sever!"
 An early action scene relies on the idea that the Defense Intelligence Agency cannot shoot Sever in their attempt to apprehend her.
 (She's the only person who knows where she stashed a kidnap victim, so they need her alive.)
 As a result they try to shoot around her to pin her down so they can apprehend her.
-Needless to say, she escapes with ease.
+Naturally, she escapes with ease.
 If just one person in the DIA had remembered that tasers exist, or tranquilizer darts, or tear gas, or even had simply aimed for her legs to incapacitate her nonfatally, they would have ended the movie.

 - Luke, I Am Your Father: Ecks eventually finds out that he has a son — Michael.